-With the interruption in learning and social distancing from friends over the past two years due to Covid, we’ve seen a large increase in depression in children and adolescents.
+With the interruption in learning and social distancing from friends in 2020/21 due to Covid, and missing out on so much education, we’ve seen an increase in depression in children and adolescents.
 It’s not always that obvious to spot the signs of depression in kids, as sometimes they’ll hide them from you.

 I highly recommend that you seek out a qualified mental health professional if you see some of these signs and symptoms in your child’s behaviour.